tclssg/tclssg/README.md

     deploying...
     done.

-(The password value was automatically replaced with "***" in Tclssg's log output.)
+(If you specify an FTP password in the config the password automatically replaced with "***" in Tclssg's log output.)

 License
 -------

 MIT.
 See the file `LICENSE` for details.

-Tclssg logo images are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The Tclssg logo images are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Markdown 1.0.1 is copyright (c) 2004 John Gruber and is distributed under a three-clause BSD license.
 See `external/Markdown_1.0.1/License.text`.